ChristianPalmiero/FEZ-Spider/README.md

 ## Components
 The system consists of:
-* a touch screen that allows the final user to insert his credentials and the onetime password sent by the system via SMS;
+* a touch screen that allows the final user to insert his credentials and the one-time password sent by the system via SMS;
 * a camera that takes the picture of the user face;
 * a LED that indicates, using an intuitive color system, whether the user has